 The main lobby of the Waldorf=Astoria (that’s not a typo – the history of the hotel was actually 2 separate hotels on 5th Avenue, the Waldorf and the Astoria, built by two feuding relatives in the late 1800s.
 When they sold the properties in the late 1920s to make way for the Empire State Building, they joined forces to build the Waldorf=Astoria – the equal sign showed that neither owner was better than the other) was built in the Art Deco style, with strong curves and clean lines.
-The outside of the building earned Historic Landmark status in the 1990s and the ground, first, second and third floors are in the midst of gaining said status.
+The outside of the building earned Historic Landmark status in the 1990s and the ground, first, second and third floors are in the midst of gaining said status (Update: they since have).
 Besides playing host to millions of guests over the years, including eight decades of U.S. Presidents, the Waldorf=Astoria has also has had some very famous people who lived there, including Cole Porter (his piano, still in use, is in the main lobby), Frank Sinatra, Marilyn Monroe, Herbert Hoover and Dwight Eisenhower.

 The Grand Clock sits in the center of the lobby and is an attraction unto itself.
 Built for the World’s Fair in 1893 and purchased by the Waldorf=Astoria in 1931, it was meant to commemorate the 400th anniversary of Columbus discovering America, so it shows explorers, politicians and sports figures in bronze bas relief around its pedestal.
 The clock chimes every 15 minutes and is just wonderful.